 Boeing Embraer - Defense Joint Venture to Develop New Markets for the C-390 Millennium

-DUBAI, United Arab Emirates, Nov.
-18, 2019 /PRNewswire/ -- Boeing [NYSE: BA] and Embraer [B3: EMBR3,NYSE: ERJ] today announced their joint venture to promote and develop new markets for the C-390 Millennium multi-mission airlift and air mobility aircraft will be called Boeing Embraer – Defense.
+DUBAI, Nov.
+18, 2019 /PRNewswire/ -- Boeing (NYSE: BA) and Embraer (B3: EMBR3) (NYSE: ERJ) today announced their joint venture to promote and develop new markets for the C-390 Millennium multi-mission airlift and air mobility aircraft will be called Boeing Embraer – Defense.
 The organization will only be operational after the companies' joint venture receives regulatory approvals and meets closing conditions.

 "Boeing Embraer – Defense will build on our companies' history of collaboration across commercial and defense aerospace to unlock significant value in the state-of-the-art C-390 Millennium as it enters service and leads the next generation of airlift and air mobility aircraft," said Marc Allen, Boeing's president of Embraer Partnership and Group Operations.